Dispelling myths and rumors about our community.

 Being a member of a sorority is a time commitment, however, all of our chapters highly encourage each and every one of their members to get involved in other organizations and excel in their other commitments.

-Being in a sorority leaves little to no time for any other involvement opportunities.
+Being in a sorority leaves little to no time for any other involvement opportunities and negatively impacts academic performance.

 New members of sororities are forced to participate in activities such as drinking and going out.